TheJacksonLaboratory/FunDataR/1_R_primer/1_lesson1.md

-Although R is primarily a programming language for crunching numbers, we still often need to represent 'strings' that is a series of characters, which can include not only digits, signs, and decimal places, but any letters, numbers, punctuation, etc. This job is handled by the 'character' data type in R. Character values are used as labels for group membership (e.g. treated vs. untreated; allele status; gender; etc) when analyzing categorical data.
+Although R is primarily a programming language for crunching numbers, we still often need to represent 'strings' that is a series of characters, which can include not only digits, signs, and decimal places, but any letters, numbers, punctuation, label plots, etc. This job is handled by the 'character' data type in R. Character values are used as labels for group membership (e.g. treated vs. untreated; allele status; gender; etc) when analyzing categorical data.
 The 'character' type is also used to specify information such as file paths, software package information, usage hints, error messages, etc.